 Pueblo Community College can elevate its focus on Career and Technical Education (CTE) by centralizing all programs into a single or multiple dedicated buildings on campus, solidifying CTE as a cornerstone of the college's mission.
 By consolidating these programs, the college enhances accessibility and visibility, reinforcing its commitment to providing high-quality vocational training.
-Moreover, reintegrating off-site programs like the downtown studio and call center back onto campus fosters a cohesive learning environment and strengthens community engagement.
+Moreover, reintegrating off-site programs onto campus fosters a cohesive learning environment and strengthens community engagement.
 This strategic approach not only streamlines resources but also bolsters the college's reputation as a hub for innovative CTE initiatives, preparing students for success in today's competitive workforce.